Josephine Skriver Sizzles In Tiny Lingerie, Winks At The Camera And Sticks Her Tongue Out

 Other fans, per usual, used words and phrases like “sensational,” “you are amazing,” “beautiful body,” and “the hottest Raiders fan ever,” to praise the model.

 Some of her fans also teased the model and said that they hope she won’t be sad after the match because the Raiders are definitely going to lose.
-Another fan commented that although he is a Dallas Cowboys fan, he has started liking Raiders a bit just because of Josephine.
+Another commented that although he is a Dallas Cowboys fan, he has started liking Raiders a bit just because of Josephine.

 This isn’t the first time that the model has shown her passion and love for the team through her Instagram page.
 As The Inquisitr earlier reported, the 26-year-old stunner once stripped down to her bra and underwear to reveal her well-toned abs as well as her enviable cleavage to support her team.